grufocom/vee-mail/README.md

 # Release notes

+## Version 0.5.26
+bugfix SENDM needs to be set

 ## Version 0.5.23 - 0.5.25
 New parameter for info-mails, you can now set when you would like to get an infomail from vee-mail